Ce-daros/ai-bash-response/README.md

 # Usage
 **Just test for Debian/Ubuntu**

-Put the code in the simple.sh into the end of `.bashrc` and restart bash.
+Put the code in the simple.sh into the end of `.bashrc` and replace the placeholder texts.
+Restart bash.